 \section{Introduction}

-In traditional bright-field microscopic imaging, the optical phase information of a transparent sample cannot be directly measured because standard image sensors record only light intensity and are insensitive to the phase of the optical field.
-As a result, transparent or weakly scattering samples are difficult to observe, since they absorb little light and produce minimal intensity contrast.

-To overcome this limitation, various quantitative phase imaging (QPI) techniques \cite{QPI1_nguyen_quantitative_2022,QPI2_Majeed} have been developed to measure the optical phase of transparent objects.
-Among them, holography-based approaches\cite{HOLO_2_huang_quantitative_2024,HOLO1_mann_high-resolution_2005} recover the phase by interfering the sample beam with a coherent reference beam, enabling full-field quantitative reconstruction of the optical path difference.
+In traditional bright-field microscopy, the optical phase information of transparent samples cannot be directly measured.
+This is because standard image sensors only record light intensity and exhibit insensitivity to the phase of the optical field.
+Consequently, transparent or weakly scattering samples are challenging to observe, as they absorb negligible light and generate minimal intensity contrast.
+To address this limitation, various quantitative phase imaging (QPI) techniques~\cite{QPI1_nguyen_quantitative_2022,QPI2_Majeed} for measuring the optical phase of transparent objects.
+Among these techniques, holography-based approaches\cite{HOLO_2_huang_quantitative_2024,HOLO1_mann_high-resolution_2005} recover the phase by interfering the sample beam with a coherent reference beam, enabling full-field quantitative reconstruction of the optical path difference.
 However, these interferometric methods typically require high temporal and spatial coherence of the illumination, precise reference-beam alignment, and vibration isolation, which limit their applicability in compact or cost-sensitive imaging systems.

-QPI based on the transport of intensity equation (TIE)~\cite{6_sheppard_defocused_2004,7_bao_two_2019} is a non-interferometric method to obtain phase information.
-The method can be implemented by introducing slight defocus during image acquisition, phase recovery is then performed by solving a partial differential equation relating intensity transport and phase gradients.
-This requires multi-frame acquisition and is primarily limited to transparent, thin samples.
-Furthermore, the accuracy of this method strongly depends on precise knowledge of the defocus distance and the system’s optical transfer function.
-Any error in these parameters, as well as noise or sample-induced intensity fluctuations, can lead to significant phase reconstruction artifacts.
+There are various non-interferometric methods for QPI that help overcome the above challenges.
+For example, QPI based on the transport of intensity equation (TIE)~\cite{6_sheppard_defocused_2004,7_bao_two_2019} can be implemented by introducing slight defocus during image acquisition; phase recovery is subsequently achieved by solving a partial differential equation that correlates intensity transport with phase gradients.
+Notably, this approach requires multi-frame acquisition and heavily relies on precise knowledge of both the defocus distance and the system’s optical transfer function.